Pjulax/Social-Lending-Service/README.md

 * Maven
 * SpringFox Swagger - api documentation
 * Lombok

+#### Application has proper properties profiles for every environment:
+* *Local* - profile that provides basic configuration for H2 database and logs
+* *Sit* - has configured PostgreSQL database connection and logs
+* *Uat* - has configured only PostgreSQL database connection
+* *Prod* - same as Uat
+* *Test* - is empty, but our target was to configure environment for testing like use of PostgreSQL TestContainer in integration testing

 ### 4. Context diagram
 Diagram tells us how our API is placed in applications environment.